Jonesy/medsec101/schedule.markdown

 layout: schedule
 ---

-<div class="alert alert-warning" role="alert">Sign up for  the Archimedes Monthly Newsletter for conference updates as well the latest news, interviews, and research on medical device security.</div>
+<div class="alert alert-warning" role="alert">Sign up for the <a href="#newsletter" data-toggle="modal">Archimedes Monthly Newsletter</a> for conference updates as well the latest news, interviews, and research on medical device security.</div>